-Learn how to make this healthy Baked Falafel recipe following my simple steps!
-Make your falafel recipe baked, not deep-fried, as so many recipes call for!
+Learn how to make this healthy baked falafel following my simple steps.
 This homemade falafel recipe creates delicious patties made from chickpeas and herbs that are full of fresh flavors.

 This is the point where I remind you that I’m just a simple, small-town girl who grew up with a very limited palate.
 When I’ve traveled internationally I have often-times struggled with eating strange food.
 Falafel would have definitely been on my list of no-no food up through my early 20s.
 I just wasn’t into anything I didn’t recognize.